 Program for the Physically Handicapped

-Complete Sit Cardio: Mondays at 1pm in the Cape May Court House Library on Mechanic Street.
+Complete Sit Cardio: Mondays at 1pm in the Lower Cape Branch Library on Bayshore Road.
 This class offers techniques that allow opportunity to increase movement and strength.
 Build muscle, movement, and mind control so everyday activities get easier.
 This class is for the individual who cannot stand and needs exercises to help build strength, coordination, and balance.

 Tammy Decker has been teaching complete sit cardio to post therapy clients in the Cape May County area for ten years.
 Prior to 2001 she held these workshops in North Jersey.
 Tammy minored in geriatrics and has a masters in aquatic post therapy.

 Assisted listening devices are currently available for the audiences of events at the Cape May Court House Library only.
 Please allow 24 hours' advanced notice to reserve an assisted listening device by calling (609)-463-6386.